martk4/btw2102/README.md

 ### History

-Historybooks, especially about war, ar a big interest to me. *yeah*
+Historybooks, especially about war, are a big interest to me. *yeah*